craxLab/Python_Crash_Course_For_Civil_Engineers/README.md

-## Python Crash Course For Civil Engineering
+## Python Crash Course For Civil Engineers

 A crash course to teach fundamentals of Python to civil engineering students and civil engineers.